-We always love visiting the dense native forest of the Waitakere Ranges, a slice of untouched New Zealand.
+I always love visiting the dense native forest of the Waitakere Ranges, a slice of untouched New Zealand.

 Another personal favorite is beautiful Waiheke Island, a celebrated food and wine destination that’s a short ferry or helicopter ride from Auckland.

 Waiheke Island has around 30 boutique wineries.
-My favorite vineyard has a romantic, upscale Mediterranean restaurant in picturesque gardens with sweeping views of Hauraki Gulf.
+My favorite has a romantic, upscale Mediterranean restaurant in picturesque gardens with sweeping views of Hauraki Gulf.

 My husband and I always come here for lunch when we’re in Auckland.